Iron – building a healthy brain

 It is also important to note that the tannins in tea and coffee can reduce the absorption of iron.
 So if you enjoy a hot drink after a meal, try choosing a pregnancy-safe fruit tea instead.
 Take care to limit your intake of chamomile and peppermint teas as these can contain polyphenolic compounds (such as tannins) which can inhibit iron absorption8.

-Add the following foods containing iron to your shopping list1:
+Add the following iron rich foods to your shopping list during pregnancy1:

 - Beef, lamb, pork and chicken